March 13th is sandwich day! Learn about unique Japanese sandwiches07 Mar 2019

 Fluffy Japanese style omelet is sandwiched between equally fluffy pieces of bread.
 The standard Japanese egg sandwich is generally thought of as being made with chopped egg and mayonnaise, but in the Kansai region, sandwiches made with omelets are common as well.
 Recently, this type of egg sandwich is becoming a popular trend in Japan.

 The best drink to complement the sandwiches is of course beer!

 Echigo Koshihikari Beer is the flagship brand of Echigo Brewery.
 It is a rice style lager with 5% alcohol.
 It’s a pale golden color that comes out of the bottle, with a strong head that quickly fades.
 It has a slightly acidic tang to the regular lager flavor, but it is not too overpowering.
 The beer has a crisp and refreshing flavor, and exceptionally soothing and smooth quality.
 The sweet aroma of rice, and eloquent fragrance of hops, make it the perfect complement to any dish.

-March 13th is Sandwich Day so we invite you have your favourite sandwich (or if you are brave try making Japanese sandwich!) with a glass of Echigo Koshihikari Rice Lager.
+March 13th is Sandwich Day so we invite to have your favourite sandwich (or if you are brave try making one of the unique Japanese sandwiches!) with a glass of Echigo Koshihikari Rice Lager.